-Tutorial 2: Essay examples; writing complete sentences; library research skills and referencing; choosing search terms
+Tutorial 2: Essay examples; thesis statements; library research skills; choosing search terms

-Tutorial 5: Developing an argument/thesis statement; introductions and conclusions; paragraph structure
+Tutorial 3: Essay planning; developing a thesis statement; introductions and conclusions; paragraph structure

-Tutorial 7: Strengthening your voice and achieving cohesion
+Tutorial 7: Strengthening your voice and achieving cohesion; hedging

 Tutorial 8: Final questions and essay peer review